george-hawkins/lighthouse-light-mk2/README.md

 So as we can see the necessary circuit is very simple.
 Now let's look at how to reproduce it on a breadboard.

-The following two Adafruit guides provide all the information we need:
+The following two Adafruit guides provided all the information needed to produce the circuit below:

 * [Adafruit transistors 101](https://learn.adafruit.com/transistors-101?view=all) - in particular see the FETs section, the "How do I pick a transistor for the job?" section and the "Driving a LED Strip" example (using Darlington transistors).
 * The usage section of the [RGB LED strips guide](https://learn.adafruit.com/rgb-led-strips?view=all#usage) - the examples here are better as they show using MOSFETs ([IRLB8721](https://www.adafruit.com/product/355)) as well as Darlington transistors ([TIP120](https://www.adafruit.com/product/976)).